Irish woman tipped for EU parliament top job

 Small EP political groups, such as the Greens, have a track record of putting forward surprise candidates to stir things up.

-But in practice EP top job ballots are sewn up beforehand in a deal between the leading groups, including McGuinness and Tajani's centre-right EPP, the centre-left S&D, and the liberal Alde faction.
+But most EP top job ballots are sewn up beforehand in a deal between the leading groups, including McGuinness and Tajani's centre-right EPP, the centre-left S&D, and the liberal Alde faction.

-A senior EPP source, who asked not to be named, told EUobserver that McGuinness was "the obvious choice" because she was already Tajani's deputy, because the EPP wanted to retain the post, and because there was little appetite in the S&D for a political punch-up just 18 months before the next EU election in 2019.
+A senior EPP source, who asked not to be named, told EUobserver that McGuinness was "the obvious choice" because she was already Tajani's deputy, because the EPP wanted to retain the post, and because there was no appetite in the S&D for a political punch-up just 18 months before the next EU election in 2019.

-The source said German politician Manfred Weber, the current head of the EPP, might also throw his hat into the ring.
+The source said German politician Manfred Weber, the current head of the EPP, might throw his hat into the ring.

 "It depends on whether he sees the EP post as a platform for a longer career in the next parliamentary term, but I haven't heard anything in that direction", the source said.